What to Do If Your Child Is Sick with COVID-19

 August 11, 2020

-It’s happened: Your child has symptoms of COVID-19 or is under investigation for having coronavirus.
+It’s happened: Your child has symptoms of COVID-19.
 What should you do?

 First of all, don’t panic.
 The vast majority of children who develop COVID-19 will experience only mild symptoms and severe disease is rare among children.
-So while it may seem scary that coronavirus has touched your home, know that most children, even those with chronic diseases, have mild illness.
+So while it may feel stressful that coronavirus has touched your home, know that most children, even those with chronic diseases, have mild illness.

 Your first step should be to contact your health care provider to determine if your child should be seen virtually, in-person, and/or receive a COVID-19 test.